JennEYoon/datasciY/README.md

  ------------------------------------------------------------------------

  #### Extreme Value Distributions - Weibull, Gumbel - Tasks as of 8/9/2019
-   * Added 1 image, Generalized Extreme Value distribution from Wikipidea.
+   * Added 1 image, Generalized Extreme Value distribution from Wikipedia.
    * To add more graphs, tail images zoomed in.
    * To add - Links to Fréchet, Weibull and Gumbel families